Cleveland DUI Checkpoints

 Three Questions to Ask About Your DUI Checkpoint

 - Was the checkpoint properly advertised?
 Were there proper signs?
 DUI checkpoints are heavily regulated.
 They are essentially the government coming in, without probable cause, and stopping citizens and searching them.
-Because of this, most courts look skeptically upon DUI checkpoints when a DUI attorney raises the proper challenge.
-There are several ways to challenge a checkpoint; unfortunately, most people do not know how to fight these.
+Because of this, most courts will scrutinize sobriety checkpoint procedures when a DUI attorney challenges the results and the arrest of their client.

 - Can they prove it is a high DUI area?
-One thing the prosecution, or government, has to prove is that the area the police set up the DUI checkpoint was a high DUI arrest area.
-The police cannot just pick any area to stop ordinary citizens; there are several very strict steps that they have to follow before they can start arresting people.
+One thing the prosecution or the government has to prove is that the area the police used to set up their DUI checkpoint is a high DUI arrest area.
+The police cannot just pick any area to stop ordinary citizens.
+There are several strict steps that they have to follow before they can start arresting people.

 - What do you do at the checkpoint?
 You must treat the police with respect.
 However, you have no obligation to comply with the police.
 You must identify yourself, but you do not need to talk about where you were or where you are going.
-You do not need to talk about how much you have had to drink, or how drunk you are.
-You need to remain silent at a DUI checkpoint, you have that right, invoke it.
+You do not need to talk about how much you have had to drink, or how drunk you think you may be.
+You need to remain silent at a DUI checkpoint.
+You have that right — invoke it.

 Can the Police Stop Me for Avoiding a DUI Checkpoint?

-Some people, upon being confronted with a DUI checkpoint, will turn around before entering the checkpoint.
-How you avoid the checkpoint will determine whether an officer can lawfully detain you for doing so.
+A common question people have is, can you turn around before a DUI checkpoint in Ohio?
+Some people who are about to go through a DUI checkpoint will turn around before entering it.
+How you avoid the checkpoint will determine whether an officer can lawfully detain you for avoiding a DUI / OVI checkpoint.

 Arrested at a DUI Checkpoint in Cleveland?